 Lower heat and add vegetable stock so that it covers all of the ingredients.
 Add grated carrot, salt, pepper, herbes de provence and hot sauce, and cook covered for 10 minutes until all ingredients are soft.

-With a hand-held blender, or a food processor, take a portion of the soup and blend it until you reach the texture you want.
+With a hand-held immersion blender, or a food processor once cooled slightly, take a portion of the soup and blend it until you reach the texture you want.
 I usually do 1/3 of the pot, but it’s up to your personal preference.
 Add 1/2 cup whipping cream and stir until well combined.
 Serve immediately, or store in the fridge for up to 4 days.